 Researchers are examining the concept of adventure therapy

 The idea is taking root in research communities and covers a wide range of adventure types (educational, recreational), along with a broad gamut of expectations within that.
 “It’s contested territory because we can’t assume risk is good for people,” says Harper, who joined hundreds of fellow researchers at the triennial International Adventure Therapy Conference in Norway earlier this year.

 One area in which adventure can spark growth, however, is in its ability to “play with levels of comfort or discomfort” – as well as the process of self-discovery.
 “Through a given outdoor challenge, you get to learn about some unknown strength or capacity that you already have within you,” he says.

-This is certainly the case for Helen Rogers, a UK-based personal trainer who took up equestrian event jumping on cross-country courses five years ago, working her way up from 70cm jumps to daunting one-metre-high hurdles.
+This is certainly the case for Helen Rogers, a UK-based personal trainer who took up equestrian event jumping on cross-country courses five years ago.

-“There’s always an element of fear and uncertainty that comes just before I do a jump,” she says.
+“There’s always an element of fear and uncertainty when you face a cross-country fence,” she says.
 “My heart is racing and I’m fully in the moment.
 My horse, Spirit, and I, just have to trust one another.
 I never know what will happen – and sometimes things do go wrong (last year we both took a fall and I ended up with a double break in my leg).
 Yet, I’ve been amazed by what I’ve been able to achieve in getting back into the sport, with a bit of hard work and determination.
 There’s nothing like the buzz of completing a course.”

 There’s a system in place so you’re not just winging it